roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-17 ****** byCathartico© While the music started playing again, the two bikers started their game.
+While the music started playing again, the two bikers started their game.
 The tattoo-sleeve badass used the buzzing Magic Wand to stimulate Maria and make her gyrate her hips while baldhead used the violet wand to prod her making her twitch and jump around.
 This way, Maria was taken on a rollercoaster ride of arousal.
 The vibrator took her to heights of excitement while the stinging shocks harshly brought her back down.

  Tattoo sleeve guy began running the Magic Wand up the blonde bimbo's sides.
 This caused Maria to start moaning and swivelling her hips.
 Her moans turned into groans when he pressed the vibrator onto her nipples and she began humping the baton.
 Then out of nowhere, baldhead shocked Maria.
 She grunted and jerked from the electric spark.
 Thereby, she lost her balance, impaling herself completely on the baton.